BathSpaWebDev/mar22_cohort/week 1/day3/notes.md

+# Day 3

-# Hyperlinks
+## Hyperlinks

 Hyperlinks take us from one page to another, when we click it.
 You can create a hyperlink  like so:

 ```
 <a href="https://google.com" target="_blank" rel="noopener noreferrer">Click me</a>
 ```
-The href tells us the path of the page we wnat to link to - this can be relative (to the file we are editing), or absolute (eg: https://google.com).
+The href tells us the path of the page we want to link to - this can be relative (to the file we are editing), or absolute (eg: https://google.com).

 Please note that the href must go within the opening a tag ( *before the `>`*)